 STEP 5: Engage Key Stakeholders and Secure Their Support for Your Website Redesign

-They can offer feedback on their own experiences with your website, and incorporating their thoughts and wishes into your redesign plan strengthens your case before the finance team or board of directors prior to budget approval.
-Late-breaking leadership feedback is one of the top causes of redesign delays.
+Your CEO and executive team may not be directly involved in the website redesign, it’s still smart to get their input and support early.
+They can offer feedback on their own experiences with your website.
+Incorporating their thoughts and wishes into your redesign plan strengthens your case, especially if you have to present to the finance team or board of directors for budget approval.

-• What business outcomes should this redesign support?
+- What business outcomes should this redesign support?

-• What does success look like 90 days after launch?
+- What does success look like 90 days after launch?

-• Which parts of the current site absolutely cannot break or disappear?
+- Which parts of the current site absolutely cannot break or disappear?

-• What does our site communicate today, and what should it communicate?
+- What does our site communicate today, and what should it communicate?

-• Are there any concerns or constraints we should address early?
+- Are there any concerns or constraints we should address early?

 This one conversation saves weeks of redesign churn by setting expectations upfront.